oasis-tcs/openc2-oc2ls/oc2ls.md

 # Annex A. Examples
 ## A.1 Example 1
 This example shows the elements of an OpenC2 Message containing an OpenC2 Command.
-The content of the message is the de-serialized Command structure in whatever format is used by the implementation, independent of the transfer protocol and serialization format used to transport the message.
+The content of the Message is the de-serialized Command structure in whatever format is used by the implementation, independent of the transfer protocol and serialization format used to transport the Message.

 The request_id in this example is a 64 bit binary value which can be displayed in many ways, including hex:` 'd937 fca9 2b64 4e71'`,  base64url: `'2Tf8qStkTnE'`, and Python byte string - ASCII characters with hex escapes (\xNN) for non-ASCII bytes: `b'\xd97\xfc\xa9+dNq'`.
 If Producers generate numeric or alphanumeric request_ids, they are still binary values and are limited to 128 bits, e.g.,: hex: '6670 2d31 3932 352d 3337 3632 3864 3663', base64url: 'ZnAtMTkyNS0zNzYyOGQ2Yw', byte string: b'fp-1925-37628d6c'.

 The created element is a Date-Time value of milliseconds since the epoch.
 The example `1539355895215` may be displayed as` '12 October 2018 14:51:35 UTC'`.

-This example, illustrating an internal representation of a message, is non-normative.
+This example, illustrating an internal representation of a Message, is non-normative.
 Other programming languages (e.g., Java, Javascript, C, Erlang) have different representations of literal values.
-There are no interoperability considerations or conformance requirements for how message elements are represented internally within an implementation.
-Only the serialized values of the message elements embedded within a protocol is relevant to interoperability.
+There are no interoperability considerations or conformance requirements for how Message elements are represented internally within an implementation.
+Only the serialized values of the Message elements embedded within a protocol is relevant to interoperability.

 ### A.1.1 Command Message